Srikarmk/100-days-of-code-Srikar/README.md

 ✅Started learning about numpy library.

 To hell with all the college work , 1 more day to complete reviews and focus mode on 🥴.

+## Day 66 of #100DaysOfCode

+✅Finished the numpy course and learnt a lot about the library !
+✅Started a mini project (Gambling game) using python.

+Got my project review done and then got home totally drenched - so fever time 🥴